Lajamanu Residency and Australian Dance Awards

 Tracks Dance and seven Lajamanu youth performers, including Youth Dance Leader Caleb Japanangka Patrick, were invited to perform at the Australian Dance Awards in Melbourne.
 As the creative producer Kath Papas stated in her invitation:

 “As inaugural winners of the Award for Outstanding Achievement in Youth or Community Dance in 2009, it is fitting that Tracks has an opportunity to showcase its work next year for the Australian dance industry at the industry's only regular national gathering.
-A performance by Tracks would also be the first time in the event's history that an NT company has been part of the Australian Dance Awards program; this would represent a terrific first, and an important step towards making the event truly national and representative of the diversity of dance in Australia.”
+A performance by Tracks would also be the first time in the event's history that an NT company has been part of the Australian Dance Awards program; this would represent a terrific first and an important step towards making the event truly national and representative of the diversity of dance in Australia.”

-Nick Power and Jess Devereux oversaw intensive rehearsals held with nine school age boys in both Lajamanu and in Melbourne (with great thanks to Lucy Guerin Inc who allowed us to use their studio).
+Nick Power and Jess Devereux oversaw intensive rehearsals held with nine school-age boys in both Lajamanu and in Melbourne (with great thanks to Lucy Guerin Inc who allowed us to use their studio).

-Kath Papas, Creative Producer of the awards, was keen to make sure that the Lajamanu crew had maximum support to ensure that their performance was both at its highest quality, and particularly, that it be seen in the correct context.
-To this end she created a section of the awards that started with Auntie Joy Murphy Wandin, (Senior Wurundjeri Elder with whom Tracks has had some contact, and who had met many of the performers’ grandmothers) giving an extended introduction and support for the boys.
+Kath Papas, Creative Producer of the awards, was keen to make sure that the Lajamanu crew had maximum support to ensure that their performance was both at its highest quality and particularly, that it be seen in the correct context.
+To this end, she created a section of the awards that started with Auntie Joy Murphy Wandin, (Senior Wurundjeri Elder with whom Tracks has had some contact, and who had met many of the performers’ grandmothers) giving an extended introduction and support for the boys.
 This was followed by their performance, and a great deal of applause and noise afterwards.
 Tim and David followed up as presenters of the awards for Excellence in Youth and Community, the award that Tracks received the previous year.

-The Australian Dance Awards attracts audiences from across the country and the performance provided the boys with an experience of the professional dance world as well a raising the profile of Milpirri and Lajamanu.
+The Australian Dance Awards attracts audiences from across the country and the performance provided the boys with an experience of the professional dance world as well raising the profile of Milpirri and Lajamanu.
 The performance and visit to Melbourne received a lot of national media attention including stories for SBS News, Stateline NT and the Australian.

 Creative Personnel